ShangolMangol/FUSE_Project/CriticalFuse/Measurements/README_jpeg_test.md

 The script includes comprehensive error handling:

 - **Source folder validation**: Checks if the specified folder exists
+- **GuetzliSplit validation**: Ensures GuetzliSplit binary is available
-- **Permission errors**: Handles cases where mnt or storage directories are not writable
+- **Permission errors**: Handles cases where output directory is not writable
 - **Interruption handling**: Gracefully handles Ctrl+C interruptions
 - **Cleanup on errors**: Ensures test directories are cleaned up even if errors occur

 ## Notes

-- The script creates the specified mnt and storage directories if they don't exist
+- The script creates the specified output directory if it doesn't exist
 - All test files are automatically removed after testing (unless `--no-cleanup` is used)
-- The script preserves original file metadata during copying
+- The script preserves original file metadata during operations
 - Performance measurements include file system overhead and actual I/O operations
-- You can use any paths for mnt and storage directories (system paths, relative paths, etc.)
+- You can use any path for the output directory (system paths, relative paths, etc.)

 ## Use Cases

-- **System Performance Testing**: Compare performance between different mount points
-- **Storage Device Comparison**: Test different storage devices or file systems
-- **Network Storage Testing**: Compare local vs network storage performance
+- **GuetzliSplit Performance Analysis**: Evaluate the performance of image splitting and merging operations
+- **Image Processing Benchmarking**: Measure the efficiency of specialized image processing tools
-- **Development Testing**: Test performance in development environments
+- **Development Testing**: Test GuetzliSplit performance in development environments
+- **Performance Optimization**: Identify bottlenecks in image splitting workflows